virtuocity/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

  A suite can be one or more semicolon-separated simple statements on the same line as the header, following the header’s colon, or it can be one or more indented statements on subsequent lines.

+ **The For Statement**
+The for statement is used to iterate over the elements of a sequence.

+	for_stmt ::=  "for" target_list "in" starred_list ":" suite
+              ["else" ":" suite]

 	range()
 -returns a sequence of numbers ,starting from 0 by default and increments by 1 (by default) and stops before